-A Hard Rain's A-Gonna Fall; A Happy Thought; American Tune; Washing Of The Water; A Secret In Three Views; Lonely Town; Endless Lawns; I Have Dreamed; The Enchantress; Skylark.
+A Hard Rain's A-Gonna Fall; A Happy Thought; American Tune; Washing of the Water; A Secret in Three Views; Lonely Town; Endless Lawns; I Have Dreamed; The Enchantress; Skylark.

 Kurt Elling: vocals; Stu Mindeman: piano, Hammond B-3 organ; Joey Calderazzo: piano (4, 6, 9); John McLean: acoustic guitar, electric guitar; Clark Sommers: bass; Branford Marsalis: saxophones; Marquis Hill: trumpet, flugelhorn; Jeff "Tain" Watts: drums.

 All About Jazz & Jazz Near You were built to promote jazz music: both recorded albums and live events.
 We rely primarily on venues, festivals and musicians to promote their events through our platform.
 With club closures, limited reopenings and an uncertain future, we've pivoted our platform to collect, promote and broadcast livestream concerts to support our jazz musician friends.
 This is a significant but neccesary step that will help musicians and venues now, and in the future.
 You can help offset the cost of this essential undertaking by making a donation today.
 In return, we'll deliver an ad-free experience (which includes hiding the sticky footer ad).
 Thank you!